 Source: Author, based on Parthier 2008, p.
 135.

 In practice, the tapping contact is attached to the workpiece, the position of which is supposed to be measured.
-A potentiometer can also be found in every linear fader as shown in figure 3.4: When the knob is moved, the ratio of the resistors changes and the change of position can be measured.
+A potentiometer can also be found in every linear fader, as shown in Figure 3.4.
+When the knob is moved, the ratio of the resistances changes, and the change of position can be measured.
 This information is then further used to adjust a setting on the device.
-The connection between resistance and the position can be linear, as described in equation 3.11.
-However, other functional relations, such as an exponential or logarithmic connection between the position of the fader and the resistance are also possible.
+The connection between resistance and the position can be linear, as described in Eqn.
+3.11.
+However, other functional relations, such as an exponential or logarithmic connection between the position of the fader and the resistance, are also possible.

 Figure 3-4: Slide potentiometers.